 Just across the river in Fairfax County, about 8 miles away, is the Workhouse Arts Center and Occoquan Regional Park.
 The Workhouse, once a notorious prison, is now home to artists and galleries and a museum about women's suffrage.

 Nearby, Occoquan Regional Park offers boating access to the Occoquan River and a few miles of hiking trails.
 Here you can also visit the national Turning Point Suffrage Memorial.
 The memorial tells the story of the long struggle for women's right to vote and the shocking incidents that occurred here.
 The park's Brickmaker Cafe is one of our favorite spots for casual outdoor dining with a view.

 More Places to Hike Near Woodbridge Virginia

 Eventually, the Potomac Heritage Trail will connect the boardwalk and Occoquan Bay National Wildlife Refuge to the north.
 Until that trail segment is complete, drive 5 miles northeast to enjoy 3 miles of trails in the refuge.

 Have you visited the Neabsco Creek Boardwalk?
-Please share your feedback and tips in the comments below.
 Happy hiking!